Membership Preservation Sales items Latest News Links Stock List

-The Cep motor coaches are now inside Eastleigh works so the rebuild can begin.
-We have exciting plans for 2016 so watch this space!
+The Cep motor coaches are inside Eastleigh works where the rebuild is ongoing.
+We have made great progress in 2016 so watch this space for further news!
 The EPB Preservation Group has a dedicated website for the rebuild of 4Cep 7105 back to as near original condition as possible.
 Please consider a donation to help with this unique project.
 Further details available at

 Ride the full size trains and buy the models from us, all profits go to restoration.